 We have a lot of high-quality equipment in all of our stores such as:

-Autorefractor - This helps give our Optometrist an idea of your prescription by testing your eyes ability to focus.
+Autorefractor - This helps give our Optometrist an idea of your prescription by testing your eye's ability to focus.
 This also checks the pressure of the eye to help check for any signed of Glaucoma.
-The Optometrist will then use these reults to fine tune your prescription.
+The Optometrist will then use these results to fine-tune your prescription.

 Lens Meter - This machine can be used to measure the prescription of your current glasses.
 As this is just to give an estimate, we will not be able to produce glasses using the reading from this machine.

 Retinal Photography (Not available in all stores) - This takes a picture of the back of the eye and helps the Optometrist keep a virtual record of your eye health.
-A manual check is always done during every eye exam and the results are noted on your file.
+A manual check is always completed during every eye exam and the results are noted on your file.

 Visual Fields Machine (Not available in all stores) - This machine helps with checking for signs of Glaucoma, a possible stroke or a brain tumour.
 It checks the central and peripheral vision to find any abnormalities.

 Snellen Chart - This consists of different sized letters that you will be asked to read and this will help the Optometrist determine your prescription.